2017-2018 HillBook (Class of 2021) [ARCHIVED HILL BOOK]

 J. C. Martín

-The Department offers majors in French, Spanish, as well as a major in Dual Languages which allows students to combine two of the following languages: Arabic, Chinese, French, German, Italian and Spanish.
+The Department offers majors in French, Spanish, as well as a major in Dual Languages which allows students to combine two of the following languages: Arabic, Chinese, French, German, Italian Studies and Spanish.

 The Department fulfills its mission by teaching languages, literatures, and cultures, by promoting cross-cultural understanding, and by presenting models of effective pedagogy.
 Members of the Department also serve the College and wider community in areas pertaining to languages, literatures and cultures.